ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/vkCmdDrawIndirectCountKHR.md

   If the bound graphics pipeline state was created with the `VK_DYNAMIC_STATE_DISCARD_RECTANGLE_EXT` dynamic state enabled then [vkCmdSetDiscardRectangleEXT](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/vkCmdSetDiscardRectangleEXT.html)
-  **must** have been called in the current command buffer prior to this drawing command for each discard rectangle in [VkPipelineDiscardRectangleStateCreateInfoEXT](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkPipelineDiscardRectangleStateCreateInfoEXT.html)::`discardRectangleCount`
+  **must** have been called and not subsequently [invalidated](#dynamic-state-lifetime) in the current command buffer prior to this drawing command for each discard rectangle in [VkPipelineDiscardRectangleStateCreateInfoEXT](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkPipelineDiscardRectangleStateCreateInfoEXT.html)::`discardRectangleCount`

 - <a href="#VUID-vkCmdDrawIndirectCount-None-07880"